survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 Caching comes with its own problems.
 One of those is cache invalidation.
 We'll discuss a potential approach related to that in the *Adding Hashes to Filenames* chapter.

 Bundle splitting isn't the only way out.
-In the next chapter, we will discuss the idea of *code splitting* that allows us to load code on demand.
+The *Code Splitting* chapter discusses another, more granular way.

 ## Adding Something to Split